definedrisk/petzold-pw5e/CD-ROM/README.md

     {
       if (bRet == -1)
       {
-        // handle the error and possibly exit
+        // handle the error using GetLastError() and possibly exit }
-      }
       else
       {